-General Fund revenues for FY2020 are \$16,803,005, a net increase of approximately 1% from FY2019.
-The proposed General Fund expenditures, net of anticipated reserve increases, are \$14,910,171.
+General Fund revenues for FY 2020 are \$16,549,272 a net decrease of approximately 0.44% from FY 2019.
+The proposed General Fund expenditures, net of anticipated reserve increases, are \$14,422,777.

-The FY2020 proposed General Fund budget includes funds for the following: a new government academy for residents; addressing inconsistencies between the Town Charter and Town Code; non-contract professional and excluded services in the Town Attorney department; a classification/compensation study and paid parental leave in the Executive department; the Surfside Strategic Climate Action Plan, and an Urban Land Institute Leadership project in the Planning, Zoning and Community Development; one new police officer position, and new hand held radios in the Public Safety department; a community event to celebrate the Town's 85th Anniversary, and a security camera system at the Tennis Center in the Parks & Recreation department; and community digital signs under non-departmental.
-The budget will provide resources to fund the turnkey solar power system at the Community Center with a transfer of \$400,000 to the Capital Projects Fund, and a return to fund reserves of \$1,892,834.
+The FY 2020 proposed General Fund budget includes funds for the following:

+- o Government academy for residents; - o Non-contract professional and excluded services in the Town Attorney department - Classification/compensation study - Paid parental leave in the Executive department - Surfside 305 Strategic Climate Action Plan - Urban Land Institute Leadership project in the Planning, Zoning and Community Development - One new police officer position - New hand held radios in the Public Safety department - o Community event to celebrate the Town's 85th Anniversary - Security camera system at the Tennis Center in the Parks & Recreation department - Community digital signs under non-departmental - Matching contribution to Resiliency Reserve

+The budget will provide resources to invest in capital improvement projects through a transfer of \$225,000 to the Capital Projects Fund.
+General Fund reserves are budgeted to increase \$2,066,495 to continue the Town's commitment to provide financial stability and support for long-range financial planning for future needs and capital improvement projects.